 You may have seen Avion Tequila highlighted on the HBO show 'Entourage', and hopefully by now you know that it is a real tequila.
 According to Creator Ken Austin, it was around before the TV show.
 It is a well made, delicious and pleasant tequila brand.
 You may know this now, but so many people did not know this a few years ago, and what looked like a blessed opportunity according to the brand, was anything but.
 Creator & Founder Ken Austin told me, Avion was launched in 2010 in New York and California 'before' it was on the TV show 'Entourage'.
 Austin says he started working on Avion in 2007, and after the launch on both US coasts, an unbelievable opportunity arose.
 According to him, he and original co-owner Kenny Dichter, both Long Island friends who knew Doug Ellin- the HBO creator of 'Entourage', were hanging out and relaxing in a hot tub when conversations arose about the show and the desire for some new story arcs.
 Ken said, they were asked if they wanted Avion highlighted in an upcoming story line, and of course they said yes.
 After all, who wouldn't want to be in a hit show for free?
 Austin says he asked if it could be delayed for a year, so Avion can continue to get off the ground in more cities, but HBO needed to go right away with the new story-line for the character 'turtle'.
 From seeming like a sure shot, it sort of backfired.
 Expecting a boom of unprecedented proportions once it aired, it did almost nothing for the brand, and they were all flabbergasted.
 According to Austin, the reason was because everyone thought Avion was a fake, 'made up brand' for the TV show.
 Avion was forced to make a decision, to convince everyone that it was real.
 They changed their slogan from "Taste Elevated" to "Yes, It’s Real."

 Avion is made at Productos Finos de Agave (PFA)- NOM 1416 in Jesus Maria, in the highlands (Los Altos) region.
-Although there are some brands produced there that many of us question for their production methods and the overly sweet artificial tastes, and likely diffuser use, this does not appear to apply here.
-Avion is a cut above, and I've heard this from multiple people that have been there, watching the production procedure.
+Although there are some brands produced there that many of us question for their production methods and the overly sweet artificial tastes, including diffuser use, it doesnt taste as blatant here.
+Avion seems to be a cut above these others, concerning additives and production procedures, and I've heard this from multiple people that have been to the distillery and watched the production procedure in action.
 Avion actually has their own separate and closed off work areas, doing 100% of their cooking in dedicated 24 ton hornos (ovens), as well as their own closed off fermentation rooms to cancel out the possibility of cross-fermentation from airborne yeast.
-Austin and others, say they also have separate aging areas in their own wing of the building.
-They only use the general area of PFA for the distillation process, where they have their own separate distillation procedure with dedicated smaller stills.
+Austin and others say, they also have separate aging areas in their own wing of the building, and they only use the general area of PFA for the distillation process, where they have their own separate distillation procedures with dedicated smaller stills.
 These stills are for Avion only, with their emblems mounted on them.
-Austin told me that "Avion removes a significant amount in the cuts of the heads and tails, in a way that makes us use 30% more agave than any other product produced at PFA."
-This costs his brand more money, and many other brands simply don't do this, in order to save money.
+Ken Austin told me that "Avion removes a significant amount in the cuts of the heads and tails, adding to the sweetness and in so doing, "makes us use 30% more agave than any other product produced at PFA."
+This costs his brand more money, and Austin said "many other brands simply don't do this, in order to save money."

 Austin told me a number of times, that he spends more money because he wants the best product.
-We discussed how the Mexican CRT allows certain additives like caramel, oak extract etc and coloring, especially to aged tequilas, and that most brands utilize coloring, but he says he does not.
+We discussed how the Mexican CRT allows certain additives like caramel, oak extract etc and coloring to aged tequilas, and that most brands utilize coloring, but he says he does not.
 He loves to say Avion does not add ANY additives.
-If you look at the light color of the Repo and the Anejo, they are lighter than most other brands, some aged for much shorter times.
-Although there can be other factors, no added coloring in Avion, has something to do with it.
+I'm not guaranteeing that, but if you look at the light color of the Repo and the Anejo, they are lighter than most other brands, some aged for much shorter times.
 Ken Austin has been a tequila connoisseur for almost 25 years, and likes quality and pure tequila as I do.
 I had fun discussing other brands, and things I like and dislike with him.
 Avion's bottle shape was tweaked slightly, early on in order to please bartenders, and this bottle has great side grips making it so easy to hold with one hand.
 The Avion recipe has never changed, and Austin says it never will.
 As he puts it, "how many brands can you say that about?"
-Besides getting all this info from Ken Austin, who is amazingly open and honest, Avion frequently hosts experts from the industry to the distillery, to show this transparent process, and I have spoken to some.
+Besides getting all this info from Ken Austin, who is amazingly open and honest, Avion frequently hosts experts from the industry to the distillery, to show this transparent process, and I have spoken to some of them.
 These are actual pictures of Avion's work areas taken from a recent visit, and these tequila specialists were very impressed, calling the distillery "gritty and an actual working factory and not a playland."

-Avion may be housed at PFA, but is not made like the other brands there, and being separated in their own areas, is almost like having their own facility.
+Avion may be housed at PFA, but it appears to not be made like the other brands there, and being separated in their own areas, is 'almost' like having their own facility.
 Ken and Avion enjoy a fantastic relationship with the Lopez family, who own the distillery and grow some of the best, most desired agaves for generations.
 The family employs a very high percentage of the residents of Jesus Maria.
-I noticed if you do a taste test, blind or not, of Avion blanco, Clase Azul blanco (much more expensive) and Casamigos blanco, all from PFA, Avion will come out ahead with a more naturally sweet taste and of a higher quality.
+I noticed if you do a taste test, blind or not, of Avion blanco, Clase Azul blanco (much more expensive), and Casamigos blanco, all made at PFA, Avion will come out ahead with a more naturally sweet taste and of a higher quality in my opinion.
 Avion is the best product made at Productos Finos de Agave (PFA)- NOM 1416 by a long shot.
 I am told that Avion gets the first pick at the agaves with the highest brix level.
-Ken Austin told me when I asked about the very sweet taste, that "Avion's hand picked agave from Jesus Maria is grown at about 7k feet, and we only use the agave with the highest natural sugar (brix) content.
-"We add nothing to Avion blanco, and it's 100% pure."
-He went on to say "our agave is sweeter, and our brix count is very high, and I'm happy to pay more".
-He told me "if you walked into the fermentation room for all the other tequilas at PFA, and then the Avion fermentation room, you would notice that the aroma is much stronger agave and sweetness.
+Ken Austin told me when I asked about this very sweet taste, that "Avion's hand picked agave from Jesus Maria is grown at about 7k feet, and we only use the agave with the highest natural sugar (brix) content, adding nothing to Avion blanco" He went on to say "our agave is sweeter, and our brix count is very high, and I'm happy to pay more for it".
+He says that if you walked into the fermentation room for all the other tequilas at PFA, and then the Avion fermentation room, you would notice that the aroma is much stronger agave and sweetness.
 That is because our agave is naturally sweeter, and we only cook our agave pinas in Avion's exclusive brick ovens."

 I have spent a lot of time talking with Ken Austin, and he is a stand up guy, honest and transparent, and luckily a tequila connoisseur himself.
 He was enjoyable and knowledgeable to speak with, just like when I talk with my tequila aficionado friends.
 Being a classy guy, he wouldn't bad mouth any other brands, or say why they may use colorings, additives or worse.
 He made it clear that he and Avion have strict procedures, and regardless what others may or may not do, Avion is made in a high quality way.
 I enjoy Avion blanco and always have, and their aged expressions are well made and tasty as well, but my favorites here are the bookends....the Silver Blanco and the Reserva 44 Extra Anejo.
 Austin feels strongly about his "base" blanco juice, which he is very proud of.
 He says "it's like mama's gravy- it all starts there".
 Once you mention Avion Reserva 44 extra anejo, his voice lights up again, and I see why.
 He says "Reserva 44 is "quite special and very sophisticated, a true extra anejo that's complex but not a vanilla bomb".
 I totally agree with that, and although aged for 44 months in two oak barrels, it has a balanced, delicious agave finish.
 I absolutely love Reserva 44 Extra Anejo- I can drink this stuff all day long.
 It is not overpowered by the usual suspects- vanilla and caramel.
 It is so delicious and balanced.
 This is superior juice.
 I have tried a lot of great extra anejos, and this one is right up there with the best of them.